max4766/api_communication_test/README.md

 You first get the data from the API server for the input form in the demo web page,

-then, send a packet to the API server by using the form.
+then, send a packet to the API server by using the form in the demo web page.

-and then, get the requested data and show the result under the form.
+and then, get the requested data from the API server,

+show the result under the form in the demo web page.

-Axios enables you to send and get the data to and from the API server.
+Axios enables you to get and send the data from and to the API server through the demo web page.

 ## Available Scripts